 If the ARC disapproves of either a Preliminary Design or a Final Design, the owner may resubmit the disapproved submittal under the same process as described above with any of the changes to issues sited in the first submittal.
 Plans will be fast-tracked during the resubmittal process.

 6.8 Pre-Construction Conference

-Prior to beginning construction, the owner's builder must meet with a representative of the ARC to review construction procedure and coordinate their activities during the building process.
+Prior to beginning construction, the owner's builder may request a call with the ARC to review construction procedure and coordinate their activities during the building process.

 6.9 Construction Process